 On my Radar:

 Maha’s: “Food made 5000 years ago, served 5000 years later”.
 Can’t wait to visit this Egyptian brunch spot.

 Note: Bareburger, The Saint Tavern, and L’Ouvrier are all now closed!
+The Carbon Bar has also stopped offering brunch.
 So long, former favourite brunch spots.